 - adult learning

-Our faculty — representing five departments and eight centers — are nationally and internationally recognized for their professional accomplishments.
+Our faculty — representing four departments and eight centers — are nationally and internationally recognized for their professional accomplishments.
 They pursue active research agendas that focus on theoretical frameworks as well as applied action-based research.

 Our school’s research and service missions serve to both teach our students and to enrich the surrounding community.
 To address the challenges of our urban environment, we have established partnerships to: